anaconda/anaconda-project/docs/source/user-guide/tasks/create-project-archive.rst

 There are cases where it may be preferable to package the Conda environments directly into the archive.
-For example, when the target system cannot connect to the repository to download and install packages.
+For example, you may want to support uses where the target system cannot connect to the repository to download and install packages.

 To bundle the environments into the archive use the ``--pack-envs`` flag.
 This will utilize `conda-pack <https://conda.github.io/conda-pack/index.html>`_